 Garvey explores some of the more promising new directions in the study of children’s play and summarizes the findings of recent research.

-The Caring Child provides the most up-to-date account of our current understanding of the motivations behind prosocial behaviors and how these motives develop and are elicited in various situations.
-Nancy Eisenberg broadens our concept of the moral potential of children as she shifts the focus from censoring antisocial behaviors to the active promotion of kindness and caring in children.
+The Caring Child provides the most current account of our understanding of the motivations behind prosocial behaviors and how these motives develop and are elicited.
+Eisenberg broadens our concept of the moral potential of children and shifts the focus from censoring antisocial behaviors to the active promotion of kindness and caring in children.

 Daycare is a brief and readable summary of the best information modern “baby science” has to offer about how daycare affects young children and how to tell the difference between daycare that helps and daycare that hurts.
 This is a book that covers all the practical problems daycare parents must face and suggests ways to solve them.